deshuttam/Robotic-ARM/README.md

-# Robotic arm for Industrial automation
+# Robotic ARM for Industrial automation

 By Uttam Deshpande et. al.,